mate-academy/js_2048_game/README.md

-Personall application of the famous Maths game 2048 which was originally created by Gabriele Cirulli.
+Personal application of the famous Maths game 2048 which was originally created by Gabriele Cirulli.

 2048 is an easy and fun puzzle game.